Breast Cancer Clinical Trial

 Has had any autoimmune disease requiring immunosuppressive therapy (ie, use of disease modifying agents, corticosteroids, or immunosuppressive drugs) within 2 years prior to the first dose of CyPep-1; Note: Replacement therapy (eg, thyroxine, insulin, or physiologic corticosteroid replacement therapy for adrenal or pituitary insufficiency) is not considered a form of systemic treatment and is allowed.

-Has a condition requiring continuous systemic treatment with either corticosteroids (>10 mg daily prednisone equivalents) or other immunosuppressive agents within 2 weeks prior to the first dose of CyPep-1.
+Has a condition requiring continuous systemic treatment with either corticosteroids (>10 mg daily prednisone equivalent) or other immunosuppressive agents within 2 weeks prior to the first dose of CyPep-1.
 Inhaled, intranasal, or topical (only on areas outside the injected lesion[s]) and physiological replacement doses of up to 10 mg daily prednisone equivalent are permitted in the absence of active autoimmune disease;

 Has abnormal or clinically significant coagulation parameters as determined by the Investigator (eg, prothrombin time, international normalized ratio, activated partial thromboplastin time) unless patients are on anticoagulants in which case it must be within appropriate clinical levels; Note: Patients who are on anticoagulants must be able to switch to a low molecular weight heparin or equivalent prior to Cycle 1 Day 1 and continue during the Treatment Period.